harvester/harvester/enhancements/20220614-single-root-io-virtualization.md

     end
 ```

 With SR-IOV enabled, the driver exposes multiple VFs, each of which can be assigned to be exclusively owned by Pods or VMs.
-Further, SR-IOV gives the VM direct memory access (DMA) to the PF's driver memory.
+Further, SR-IOV gives the VM direct memory access (DMA) to the PF's driver memory for better network performance.

 ```mermaid
 flowchart TB